Andrew Powell

-Andrew Powell (born 18 April 1949) is an English musical composer, arranger and performer, born of Welsh parents.
-He himself moved to Wales in 2003.
+Andrew Powell (born 18 April 1949) is a British musical composer, arranger and performer, born of Welsh parents.
+He moved to Wales in 2003.

 Early life

-Powell was born Surrey, England.
+Powell was born in Surrey, England.
 He began piano lessons at the age of four and later attended King's College School, Wimbledon, by which time he was also learning viola, violin and orchestral percussion.
-He was writing music by the age of eleven and later studied composition with Karlheinz Stockhausen and György Ligeti at Darmstadt in Germany, before taking a music master's degree at King's College, Cambridge.
+He began writing music by the age of eleven and later studied composition with Karlheinz Stockhausen and György Ligeti at Darmstadt in Germany, before taking a music master's degree at King's College, Cambridge.
 While at Cambridge he joined an electronic music group, Intermodulation, with Roger Smalley, Tim Souster and Robin Thompson, and a local progressive rock group, Henry Cow, formed by Fred Frith and Tim Hodgkinson, in which he alternated between bass and drums.